 NDVI also show man-mad and natural climate effect on crop phonology and crop growth evenly influence by management practices such as sowing date, irrigation and fertilization application.

-Creation of Geo-database
+3.3.1 Creation of Geo-database

-GPS Point converted into the Geo-data base.
+GPS point converted into the Geo-data base.
 For Geo-Data rectified to WGS84 datum and projected on UTM- 43 north zone based on WGS84

-NDVI Map
+3.3.2 NDVI Map